 Where to stay in Marrakech: I have mentioned some of my favorite hotels and riads above.
 I think to stay in the thick of things, the medina, is an experience you shouldn’t miss in Marrakech.
 Do keep in mind that many of the places are quite old and may not offer the most modern amenities.
 Most riads stay cool enough during summer but check that there is a heater available if you come during the winter months.

 If you are staying out of town, check if the hotel offers a shuttle service so you can get to and from the city as taxis can get expensive.

-You can book my favorites below, ranging from least to most expensive:
+You can book my favorites below, something for every budget:

 Do you have any other questions for your Marrakech holidays?
 Let me know in the comments and I will update the post.